 Step 3 – Intial configuration of the FTTP

 The first step in our configuration will be to configure the PPPoE connection so we can authenticate with the providers network.
 To do this we create a dialer interface with the required parameters and apply it to our WAN interface.
 With BT connections in general the username and password are largely superficial.
 With Cisco however we must at least supply a username and password or the router won’t initiate the PPP session.
+If you have a business connection the details below might work but using the supplied credentials is essential if you want to ensure you have the correct static IPs available.
+This configuration adjust the MTU values, Enables the CHAP authentication, requests an IP address and a default route.

 interface Dialer0